 World Health Organization.
 (2010) ‘ICD-10 Version:2010’, World Health Organization.

 Available from: http://apps.who.int/classifications/icd10/browse/2010/en#/F60.3

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Jane Bronwyn Holder

-Making the decision to start working towards feeling better and living more fully can seem to be daunting and sometimes difficult.
-As a qualified and experienced counsellor, I am here to listen, support and help you through the difficulties you or your family might be facing.
-I offer compassionate, confidential and non-judgmental counselling in a safe space where we can explore the changes you wou… Read more
+DISTANCE THERAPY PROVIDER / ONLINE COUNSELLING PRACTITIONER: As a qualified and experienced counsellor, I am here to listen, support and help you through the difficulties you or your family might be facing in these unprecedented times and offer compassionate, confidential and non-judgmental counselling via telephone, Skype, Zoom, WhatsApp or FaceTime.
+I fully understand that making the decision to… Read more

 Located in Shepperton.